 Cultivars and varieties:

-Vicia faba 'Aquadulce Claudia' [AGM] - One of the best varieties to plant.
+Vicia faba 'Aquadulce Claudia' - A heritage cultivar and one of the best varieties to plant.
 Hardy and early to mature, autumn sowing broad bean, sow in Oct, Nov and Dec outside or under cover in exposed locations.
 Plants grow to 90cm (3ft).
 Tender white beans in long pods.